European Association of Geoscientists and Engineers

 The European Association of Geoscientists and Engineers (EAGE) is a professional organization for geoscientists and engineers, established in 1951 with a worldwide membership.
 The association provides a platform for professionals in geophysics, petroleum exploration, geology, reservoir engineering, mining, civil engineering, digitalization and energy transition to exchange ideas and information.
-EAGE operates two divisions: the Oil & Gas Geoscience Division and the Near Surface Geoscience Division.

-EAGE is headquartered in the Netherlands and has regional offices in Dubai, Kuala Lumpur, and Bogota.
+EAGE is headquartered in the Netherlands and has regional offices in Dubai, Kuala Lumpur, and Bogotá.
 The association is committed to promoting the advancement of geoscience and engineering through various activities, including: